rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 Since Cargo is using `--extern` for deps in all cases, rustc's sysroot lookup can and should be bypassed.
 This will prevent users using the sysroot from depending on more crates than their cargo file declares (implicitly or explicitly)..
 A `--no-resolve-sysroot` flag will be added for this purpose.
-Cargo will alway use it.
+Cargo will always use it.

 ## Rustbuild improvements